TOP 10 Factors Affecting Container Shipping Rates

 Container Shipping Rates

-Another critical factor is the route taken.
-Shipping rates can differ based on the origin and destination ports, as some routes are busier than others and may have higher demand.
-Seasonal fluctuations, like peak shipping times during holidays, can also cause rates to spike.
+Another critical determinant is that of the route taken.
+Rates could be higher or lower depending on the origin and destination ports since there are routes that are busier than others and may have a high demand.
+The rates might increase in peak shipping times like holiday.

 How Are Container Shipping Rates Determined